sfkleach/JinXML/Features.md

 Design note: Although I prefer nestable long comments, non-nesting long comments was chosen to correspond to Javascript.
 Using them to uncomment code is unsound practice, even when they nest.

 ## XML-like tags
+This is the signature feature of JinXML.
+Start tags, standalone tags _and_ end tags have an element name plus attributes.

 ## XML-like comments